 We can sometimes easily describe what our products do, but when it comes to describing how the products help and what they help our customers to achieve, we can sometimes struggle a bit.

 SalesScripter is designed to help you to get your hands around what you should say in this area.
 But, since this activity can push you outside of your comfort zone, this stage of the scripter can be a little intimidating.
-To help with that, we have recorded this training video.

 Three Levels of Value